WenjianBI/RvED/README.md

 ## Some bioinformatics tools
 - A tool of ImpG-Summary to impute summary statistics can be found in https://github.com/huwenboshi/ImpG, and then first change directory into ImpG-Bins and execute the "make" command.
 - A tool of vcf2beagle.jar to transform VCF file to Beagle file can be found in  https://faculty.washington.edu/browning/beagle_utilities/utilities.html#vcf2beagle
+- A tool developed by McCarthy Group to correct the inconsistency of REF and ALT alleles between different MAP file and Typed Z scores file can be found in http://www.well.ox.ac.uk/~wrayner/tools/

 ## Suggestion about variants effect directions assignment:
 Apply ImpG-Summary to impute summary statistics